vallshmeleff/sqliteandrsa/README.md

 (30.11.2022) - Work with streams is done in a separate project.
 If someone needs it, you can add.
 For now, let's add a few more fields to the database records.
 To increase the universal properties of the application.
 And then we'll add image display for records in the SQLite database.
 (01.12.2022) - 4 more fields have been added to the database (now a total of 8 fields).
 The next part of the project is adding a function for working with pictures in JPG format
 (04.12.2022) - Fixed bug
+(05.12.2022) - Developing Java code for uploading images to a SQLite database